DPDK/dpdk/doc/guides/rel_notes/supported_features.rst

 *   Improvements to SR-IOV switch configurability on the Intel® 82599 Ethernet Controllers in a virtualized environment.

-*   An API for L2 Ethernet Address “whitelist” filtering
+*   An API for L2 Ethernet Address "whitelist" filtering

 *   An API for resetting statistics counters